 The golden age of the Roland Chorus/Space Echoes ended in the early ’80s with the RE-501.
 It had almost the same functionality as the RE-301, though it did away with the iconic green in favour of orange and added a fourth playback head.
 But the writing was on the wall for tape echo and Roland, along with almost everyone else, turned its attention toward a decidedly digital future.

 For the New Generation

 The plugin world is now heavily populated with plugins that lay claim to the authentic Space Echo sound.
-As is their UAD has modelled the original with exactitude in their Galaxy Echo plugin, AudioThing have made an equally compelling tribute with Outer Space.
+As is their UAD has modelled the original with exactitude in their Galaxy Echo plugin, AudioThing has made an equally compelling tribute with Outer Space.
 And while they haven’t paid homage to the aesthetic, the industry favourite EchoBoy from Soundtoys has several modes that evoke the spirit of the Space Echo and many more vintage delay devices.

 Roland themselves couldn’t withstand the hunger for echoey nostalgia, though their’s was not in the form of software.
 Their reboot of the Space Echo catered firmly to the players that made the original so famous in the first place: guitarists.
 The Space Echo twin pedal (one side for switching on and off, the other for tap tempo) features all the same controls (and looks) of the original.

-How do these tributes compare with the original.
+How do these tributes compare with the original?
 Well, as with anything in sound, beauty is in the eye (or ear) of the beholder.
-New effects have the power to replicate the wow and flutter and top end roll-of that is characteristic of tape based delay through ingenious software engineering.
+New effects have the power to replicate the wow and flutter and top end roll-of that is characteristic of tape-based delay through ingenious software engineering.
 They also have the power to eliminate those vintage inconveniences, like noise.

-Yet, if you had the power to create otherworldly ambiences or create entirely new rhythmic information in a completely hands on and spontaneous way, would you care about the minor imperfections?
+Yet, if you had the power to create otherworldly ambiences or create entirely new rhythmic information in a completely hands-on and spontaneous way, would you care about the minor imperfections?
 I think we all know the answer to that.